lukpacho/DataEngineeringZoomcamp/M03_Homework/README.md

 Choose the answer which most closely matches.

-- 12.47 MB for non-partitioned table and 326.42 MB for the partitioned table
-- 310.24 MB for non-partitioned table and 26.84 MB for the partitioned table
+- 12.47 MB for non-partitioned table and 326.42 MB for the partitioned table **- 310.24 MB for non-partitioned table and 26.84 MB for the partitioned table**
 - 5.87 MB for non-partitioned table and 0 MB for the partitioned table
 - 310.31 MB for non-partitioned table and 285.64 MB for the partitioned table